DallanQ/lotr_journeys_in_middle_earth/QA.md

 [seems-like-if-you-become-hidden-while-in-a-space-w](https://boardgamegeek.com/thread/2222224/seems-like-if-you-become-hidden-while-in-a-space-w)

 > If you become Hidden while in a space with enemies, you should be able to move out of that space without Provoking.
 Or at least test to skip Provoking?

 Being hidden in this game is not being invisible.
 Since the enemy can attack you, it is just reasonable to assume that the enemy knows you are around and is able to hunt/attack you.
 It’s just that they know you’re around but not precisely where you are.
 If they do attack, they guess where your location is and miss (hence no physical damage) but it was so close that it scares the hell out of you (therefore the fear).

 [does-negating-enemy-damage-also-negate-an-addition](https://boardgamegeek.com/thread/2301648/does-negating-enemy-damage-also-negate-an-addition)

-> Does negating enemy damage also negate an additional penalty?
-> Let's say that an orc attack says something along the lines of:
-> Three damage + discard all boons / Might negates
-> And the player pulls enough successes to completely negate the damage portion of the attack - do they still suffer the extra penalty (the losing boons portion in this example)?
+> If an enemy attack includes both damage and an additional penalty (e.g., "3 damage + discard all boons" with Might to negate), and the player fully negates the damage, does the additional penalty (like losing boons) still apply?

 By negating all the damage from the original source (the attack), you do not have to discard any inspiration.
 The 1 damage from the fear is considered a separate source.